A Reconfiguration and Commentary on Revelation 1-3

 The church in Sardis seemed alive on the outside but was spiritually dead because its profession of faith was only in name (i.e., the opposite of the church in Smyrna).
 The city of Sardis had a reputation in the region for its dissolute, pagan ways, and it appears that the church of the city had gone the same way.
 The Christians of Sardis are warned to change their ways.

-Chapter 3 3b But if you do not wake up, I will come like a thief, and you will not know at what time I will come to you.
+Chapter 3 3b If you do not wake up, I will come like a thief, and you will not know at what time I will come to you.

 This passage refers to Christ's return for the rapture towards the end of the Millennial Reign (see also Matt.
 24:42-44).
 Christians are to wake up and be true in word and deed, because only those who are spiritually awake will be raptured out at Christ's return (see also Matt.
 25).